deeplearning4j/deeplearning4j/index.md

 In the process, these networks come to recognize correlations between certain relevant features and optimal results.
 A trained deep-learning network can then be applied to unstructured data.
 This is beyond the scope of traditional machine learning.

 Deep-learning networks end in an output layer: a logistic, or softmax, classifier that assigns a likelihood to a particular outcome or label.
 We call that predictive, but it is predictive in a broad sense.
-Given raw data, a deep-learning network decide the input data is 90 percent likely to represent a person.
+Given raw data, a deep-learning network will decide, for example, the input data is 90 percent likely to represent a person.

 The documentation on this site will show you how to set up, and train with sample data, several types of deep-learning networks.
 These include single- and multithread networks, [Restricted Boltzmann machines](../restrictedboltzmannmachine.html), [deep-belief networks](../deepbeliefnetwork.html) and [Stacked Denoising Autoencoders](../stackeddenoisingautoencoder.html).